Image credit: Simon Watson

 Ever wanted to spend some time at the nerve centre, and encourage people to sign up for shifts and help burners volunteer for what they want to do to make this event what it is?

-Volunteer for volunteer shifts at the volunteer booth here when they become available.
+Volunteer for volunteer shifts at the volunteer booth here.

-Once we all get back from the desert and have shaken the dust out of our hair, then it’s normally time to gather again at our Decompression.
-However in 2022, there simply wasn’t capacity in the core operations and volunteer teams – so we’re looking for community members to take the Decompression to the next level.
-It’s supposed to be like a massive family picnic, with art and music and all the cool things you find in Tankwa Town.
+Once we all get back from the desert and have shaken the dust out of our hair, then it’s (nearly immediately) time to gather again at our Decompression.
+It’s like a massive family picnic & jol, with art and music and all the cool things you find in Tankwa Town.

-Interested in helping out?
-Want to launch the new Decompression?
-Mail [email protected] or mail [email protected] if you just want to help out.
+Interested in helping out with Decompression?
+Mail decom@afrikaburn.com or mail volunteer@afrikaburn.com if you just want to help out.

 Our event and community are built on active participation.
 You’re welcome to raise your hand at any time and put yourself forward and get involved.
 Apart from our main annual event in the Tankwa Karoo, there are also others like Decompression and Streetopia where you could pitch in.